-- 1 Fraunhofer ISI, Electricity costs of energy intensive industries in Iceland: A comparison with energy intensive industries in selected countries, 12 November 2020 - 2 IEA, Aluminium: Tracking report, November 2021 - 3 Landsvirkjun, One of the hardest water years, 11 March 2022 - 4 Landsvirkjun, Ending curtailments for power intensive users and district-heating plants, 4 April 2022 - 5 Landsvirkjun, Green hydrogen is an environmentally friendly energy carrier, 4 June 2020 and Landsvrikjun, An agreement made to explore the possibilities of green hydrogen export from Iceland to Rotterdam, 23 October 2020 - 6 Landsvirkjun, Amended agreement delivers stronger competitiveness for Straumsvik smelter, 15 February 2021 - 7 Ministry of the Environment, Energy and Climate, Report on the state of affairs and challenges in energy matters, March 2022 - 8 Landsvirkjun, Regulatory Environment for Wind Power Must Be Simplified, 6 October 2021 - 9 Landsvirkjun, Sales negotiations for Landsnet, 24 February 2021 - 10 NEA, The National Energy Authority's Electricity Regulatory Authority approves Landsnet's system plan 2020-2029, 4 April 2021 - 11 Landsvirkjun, Landsvirkjun's Dividend Policy, 7 May 2020
+- 1 Fraunhofer ISI, Electricity costs of energy intensive industries in Iceland: A comparison with energy intensive industries in selected countries, 12 November 2020 - 2 IEA, Aluminium: Tracking report, November 2021 - 3 Landsvirkjun, Icelandic State acquires Landsvirkjun's share in Landsnet, 30 December 2022 - 4 Landsvirkjun, Sales negotiations for Landsnet, 24 February 2021 - 5 Landsvirkjun, One of the hardest water years, 11 March 2022 - 6 Landsvirkjun, Ending curtailments for power intensive users and district-heating plants, 4 April 2022 - 7 Landsvirkjun, Green hydrogen is an environmentally friendly energy carrier, 4 June 2020 and Landsvrikjun, An agreement made to explore the possibilities of green hydrogen export from Iceland to Rotterdam, 23 October 2020 - 8 Ministry of the Environment, Energy and Climate, Report on the state of affairs and challenges in energy matters, March 2022 - 9 Landsvirkjun, Landsvirkjun's Dividend Policy, 7 May 2020

-© 2022 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
+© 2023 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
 All rights reserved.
 CREDIT RATINGS ISSUED BY MOODY'S CREDIT RATINGS AFFILIATES ARE THEIR CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES, AND MATERIALS, PRODUCTS, SERVICES AND INFORMATION PUBLISHED BY MOODY'S (COLLECTIVELY, "PUBLICATIONS") MAY INCLUDE SUCH CURRENT OPINIONS.
 MOODY'S DEFINES CREDIT RISK AS THE RISK THAT AN ENTITY MAY NOT MEET ITS CONTRACTUAL FINANCIAL OBLIGATIONS AS THEY COME DUE AND ANY ESTIMATED FINANCIAL LOSS IN THE EVENT OF DEFAULT OR IMPAIRMENT.
 SEE APPLICABLE MOODY'S RATING SYMBOLS AND DEFINITIONS PUBLICATION FOR INFORMATION ON THE TYPES OF CONTRACTUAL FINANCIAL OBLIGATIONS ADDRESSED BY MOODY'S CREDIT RATINGS.
 CREDIT RATINGS DO NOT ADDRESS ANY OTHER RISK, INCLUDING BUT NOT LIMITED TO: LIQUIDITY RISK, MARKET VALUE RISK, OR PRICE VOLATILITY.
 CREDIT RATINGS, NON-CREDIT ASSESSMENTS ("ASSESSMENTS"), AND OTHER OPINIONS INCLUDED IN MOODY'S PUBLICATIONS ARE NOT STATEMENTS OF CURRENT OR HISTORICAL FACT.
 MOODY'S PUBLICATIONS MAY ALSO INCLUDE QUANTITATIVE MODEL-BASED ESTIMATES OF CREDIT RISK AND RELATED OPINIONS OR COMMENTARY PUBLISHED BY MOODY'S ANALYTICS, INC. AND/OR ITS AFFILIATES.
 MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS DO NOT CONSTITUTE OR PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS ARE NOT AND DO NOT PROVIDE RECOMMENDATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
 MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS DO NOT COMMENT ON THE SUITABILITY OF AN INVESTMENT FOR ANY PARTICULAR INVESTOR.
 MOODY'S ISSUES ITS CREDIT RATINGS, ASSESSMENTS AND OTHER OPINIONS AND PUBLISHES ITS PUBLICATIONS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL, WITH DUE CARE, MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDER CONSIDERATION FOR PURCHASE, HOLDING, OR SALE,